Riyamenon09/VisitAndaman/README.md

   - Available hotels and packages
   - Website navigation and booking steps

-- 🔐 **User Authentication**
-  Secure login and registration for users to manage their bookings.

 - 📊 **Admin Panel**
   Manage hotels, packages, bookings, and customer queries via Django's built-in admin interface.